 Data Collection & Turning the Curve – The Framework of Results-Based Accountability™ & Scorecard

-The Office for Children and Families (OCF), home of the Local Management Board (LMB), uses the Results-Based Accountability framework to identify, evaluate, and develop the programs and strategies needed to address local community needs and provide resources for children and families.
+The Division of Family Services (DFS), home of the Local Management Board (LMB), uses the Results-Based Accountability framework to identify, evaluate, and develop the programs and strategies needed to address local community needs and provide resources for children and families.
 The LMB brings together local child-serving agencies, child providers, youth, families, and communities to make decisions about priorities and how resources are deployed to address local needs.

 - What is Results-Based Accountability™?
 (RBA) A disciplined way of thinking and acting to improve complex social problems.
 RBA uses a data-driven, decision-making process to help communities and organizations get beyond talking about problems to taking action to solve problems.
 It is a simple, common-sense framework that everyone can understand.
 Find out now about RBA